 A significant portion of the compensation paid to executive officers of the Company is in the form of stock options.
 Because insider sales of capital stock of the Company upon exercise of such options may have a negative impact on the price of the Company's Common Stock, the Board has encouraged executive officers of the Company not to exercise stock options and sell the underlying stock to meet personal financial requirements, and has instead extended loans to such executive officers secured by their shares or options.
-Total indebtedness of management at May 15, 1997 was \$1,742,603 (including accrued interest of \$259,244), \$1,073,359 in principal amount of which was secured by shares or options and \$185,000 of which was otherwise secured by collateral of the borrowers.
+Total indebtedness of management at June 30, 1997 was \$1,777,941 (including accrued interest of \$274,582), \$1,073,359 in principal amount of which was secured by shares or options, \$185,000 in principal amount of which was otherwise secured by collateral of the borrowers and \$20,000 in principal amount of which was unsecured.